Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: Hardness results

 Therefore, $n_2=n$ and there are exactly $n$ non-tight triple gadgets.
 Each of them separates three choice element pairs and since there are $3n$ elements, the non-tight triple gadgets separate distinct choice pairs.
 Hence, the set of triples $\mathcal M$ corresponding to the non-tight triple gadgets is a perfect 3-dimensional matching of $(A, B, C, \mathcal T)$. \end{proof}

-Theorem~\ref{th:reduction} shows that the considered problems are NP-complete for interval graphs if they admit transmitter gadgets.
-Furthermore, thanks to the next proposition, if the dominating gadget is also a permutation graph, the considered distinguishing problem is NP-complete for graphs that are both interval and permutation graphs.
+\begin{cor} Any graph distinguishing problem $P$ based on domination and separation satisfying Property~\ref{prop:domsep} and admitting a dominating gadget that is an interval graph, is NP-complete even for the class of interval graphs. \end{cor}

+A similar hardness result can be derived for the class of permutation graphs as follows.

+\begin{cor} Any graph distinguishing problem $P$ based on domination and separation satisfying Property~\ref{prop:domsep} and admitting a dominating gadget that is a permutation graph, is NP-complete even for the class of permutation graphs. \end{cor}

-\begin{proposition} If the dominating gadget is a permutation graph, then the graph $G=G(A,B,C, \mathcal{T})$ is a permutation graph. \end{proposition} \begin{proof} We represent the permutation graph using its intersection model of segments as defined in the introduction.
+\begin{proof} We can use the same reduction as the one that yields Theorem~\ref{th:reduction}.
+We represent a permutation graph using its intersection model of segments as defined in the introduction.
 A dominating gadget will be represented as in Figure~\ref{fig:D-gadgetperm}.
-The transmitter gadget is also a permutation graph, see Figure~\ref{fig:transperm} for an illustration.
-Now using these two representations one can complete the permutation diagram of the whole construction. \end{proof}

-\begin{corollary} Any graph distinguishing problem $P$ based on domination and separation satisfying Property~\ref{prop:domsep} and admitting a dominating gadget that is both an interval and a permutation graph is NP-complete for graphs that are both interval and permutation graphs. \end{corollary}
+The transmitter gadget of Definition~\ref{def:trans-gadget} is also a permutation graph, see Figure~\ref{fig:transperm} for an illustration.
+Using these gadgets, we can build a triple gadget that satisfies Definition~\ref{def:triple-gadget} and is a permutation graph.
+A simplified permutation diagram (without dominating gadgets) of such a triple gadget is given in Figure~\ref{fig:tripleperm}.
+Now, similarly as for interval graphs, given an instance $(A,B,C,\mathcal{T})$ of \textsc{3-Dimensional Matching}, one can define a graph $G=G(A,B,C, \mathcal{T})$ that is a permutation graph and for which $(A,B,C, \mathcal{T})$ has a perfect 3-dimensional matching if and only if $G=G(A,B,C, \mathcal{T})$ has a solution with $(29d + 7)m + (3d + 1)n$ vertices.
+The proof is the same as the one in Theorem~\ref{th:reduction}. \end{proof}